jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

 masks vs N95 masks to stay under that limit.**

-Given the significant difficulties of acquiring, fitting, and breathing through N95 masks, aiming for a modestly higher rate of regular mask wearing is more practical policy.
+Given the significant difficulties of acquiring, fitting, and breathing through N95 masks, aiming for a modestly higher rate of regular mask usage is more practical policy.

 <hr>

-You may also ask
+You may also wonder

 > How does wearing a mask affect _my_ risk of getting infected?